Six Reasons to Ride Your Motorcycle in the Rain

 It’s easy to ride on a dry surface, but it’s been said that skilled motorcycle riders are made in the rain!
 Even though you can plan for your ride as best can be, eventually you will get caught in a downpour.

 As a motorcycle instructor and a road racer, with a second place podium in the rain (TT Circuit Assen), I recommend to all riders I’ve coached, that you might as well embrace it.
 If you prepare yourself and try NOT to avoid riding your motorcycle in the rain, you’ll learn a lot in these conditions.
-Much of the anxiety felt riding in the rain arises from imaginings, and other riders’ poor experiences – which are usually prompted by panic.
-Riding your motorcycle in the rain is part of the adventure of motorcycling – you can really make some fun out of riding in it.
+Much of the anxiety felt riding in the rain arises from imaginings, and other riders’ poor experiences – usually prompted by panic.
+Riding your motorcycle in the rain is part of the total adventure of motorcycling and you can really make some fun out of – riding in the rain.

 “Go out and ride in the rain.” – Vicki Gray, Instructor

 Once you’ve gained yourself some seat time, in the rain, you’ll find your skills and confidence will increase.
 You’ll find at rain’s threat, you won’t let it stop it you from getting out there and enjoying yourself.

 If you’re still in doubt, here are six good reasons you should get there and ride in the rain, anyway.